telliott99/MySwift2/chapter1/strings.rst

 Splitting strings
 -----------------

-Something we do all the time in text processing is to split up a String into components, expecially the lines (separated by newlines ``\n``), or the words separated by " ".
+Something we do all the time in text processing is to split up a String into components, especially the lines (separated by newlines ``\n``), or the words separated by " ".

-If you need to split on a single character (like a space), one way to do it is to use an NSString method:
+If you need to split on a single character (like a space), one way to do it is to use an NSString method from ``Foundation``:

 .. sourcecode:: bash